 Eilers v Eilers [Anna F. Anderson]

 In January 1964, Anna and Marshall C. Anderson, an African American musician and restaurant employee, were married in Chicago, IL.
-[Marriage between the races was still illegal in Kentucky and 17 other states.]
+[Marriages between the races were still illegal in Kentucky and 17 other states.]
 When they returned to Louisville, KY, the couple lost their jobs in retaliation for their marriage.
 George Eilers sued to have the children taken away from Anna, and Judge Schmid had the children placed in a children's institutional home.
 Anna and Marshall moved to Indianapolis, IN, in 1964, by which time the two oldest children had been placed in foster homes.

 The Andersons' case was temporarily linked to the Lovings' case, which was pending in the federal courts, and the results were expected to be landmark decisions.
 The link was broken when District Judge Henry L. Brooks declined to take jurisdiction over the Andersons' case because it was determined that the mother had not exhausted her appeals in the Kentucky courts, and the indirectness of the attack on the Kentucky miscegenation laws was a weakness of the case; therefore, there was no federal question.

-For more see F. Ward, "Mixed couple suffers ordeal," Jet, 04/07/1966, pp. 46-49, and "Mixed couple losses custody bid," Jet, 10/27/1966, p.
-15 [both articles available full-text at Google Book Search]; B. A. Franklin's articles in the New York Times: "Kentucky facing race custody suit," 03/25/1966, p.
-29, and "Judge bars case of miscegenation," 06/26/1966, p.
-30; "N.A.A.C.P. to fight ruling on custody," New York Times, 07/08/1966, p.
+For more see F. Ward, "Mixed couple suffers ordeal," Jet, 4/07/1966, pp. 46-49, and "Mixed couple losses custody bid," Jet, 10/27/1966, p.
+15 [both articles available full-text at Google Books]; B. A. Franklin's articles in the New York Times: "Kentucky facing race custody suit," 3/25/1966, p.
+29, and "Judge bars case of miscegenation," 6/26/1966, p.
+30; "N.A.A.C.P. to fight ruling on custody," New York Times, 7/08/1966, p.
 12; Anna Frances Eilers (now Anna Anderson), Appellant, v.
 George F. Eilers, Appellee, Court of Appeals of Kentucky, 412 S.W.2d 871: 1967 Ky, March 17, 1967; and Eilers v.
 Eilers 412 S.W.2d 871 (Ky.
 Ct.
 App.
 1967).

-Marshall Carlisle Anderson, born February 20, 1938, in Louisville, KY, was the son of Lonnie L. Anderson and Marshall T. Carter.
+Marshall Carlisle Anderson, born February 20, 1938 in Louisville, KY, was the son of Lonnie L. Anderson and Marshall T. Carter.
 He died February 24, 2002.
 [Source: U.S. Social Security Applications and Index].

 Anna Frances Spalding Eilers Anderson, born November 16, 1928, in Nelson County, KY, was the daughter of James W. and Imelda A. Spalding.
-She died January 16, 1975 in Louisville, KY, and is buried in the New Haven Cemetery in Nelson County.
+She died January 16, 1975 in Louisville, KY and is buried in the New Haven Cemetery in Nelson County.
 [Sources: Find a Grave; and Kentucky Death Index].

 George F. Eilers, born February 18, 1919 in Louisville, KY, was the son of Joseph E. and Anna Mary Eilers.
 He died December 22, 1991 in Louisville, KY, and is buried in the Zachary Taylor National Cemetery.
 [Sources: U.S. Social Security Death Index; and U.S. Veterans' Gravesites].